jerryz920/SAFE-latte/safe-apps/impact/mvp.md

 ?DP := postRawIdSet("strong-4").
 ```

-Each principal certificates is posted in the shared K/V store at a token that is the principal's keyhash.
+Each principal certificate is posted in the shared K/V store at a token that is the principal's keyhash.
 Each `postRawIdSet` returns the keyhash, and slang-shell saves it in a shell variable that names the principal for future commands.

 ####The players

 There are four principals involved in the demo: